kubabuda/ecat_servo/docs/Benchmarks.md

 ## SOES

 Measured is how long does polled `ecat_slv();` take from start to return.
 No interrupts, should be more deterministic and consistent.
-STM32F405 at 168 MHz

 ### LAN9252

-SPI1 at 42 MHz
+STM32F405 at 168 MHz, SPI1 at 42 MHz, SPL driver

 - Cables connected, ECAT master not connected: `[ESC benchmark] 0028 us (028 top)`
 - ECAT master connected, slv in OP: `[ESC benchmark] 0072 us (0280 top)`

+STM32F103 SPI1 at 18 MHz, Arduino driver

+- Cables connected, ECAT master not connected: `[ESC benchmark] 226 us (391 top)`
+- ECAT master connected, slv in OP: `[ESC benchmark] 581 us (2393 top) [ESC benchmark] 943 us (2393 top)`

 ### AX58100